Luthaf/Jumos.jl/doc/simulations/steps.rst

 The topology of a simulation is a representation of the atoms, molecules, groups of molecules one can find in this simulation.
-It can be read from a file (:file:`.pdb` files ,:file:`.lmp` LAMMPS topology, …) ; gessed from the initial configuration (two atoms are linked if they are closer than the sum of there Van der Waals radii) ; or buildt by hand.
+It can be read from a file (:file:`.pdb` files ,:file:`.lmp` LAMMPS topology, …) ; guessed from the initial configuration (two atoms are linked if they are closer than the sum of there Van der Waals radii) ; or built by hand.

 Setup interaction
 ^^^^^^^^^^^^^^^^^

-The interactions describe how atoms should interact : they can be pair potentials, many-body potentials, bond potentials, torsion potentials, dihedral potentials or any other kind of interaction energy.
+The interactions describe how atoms should behave: they can be pair potentials, many-body potentials, bond potentials, torsion potentials, dihedral potentials or any other kinds of interactions.

 Each of these potentials is associated with a force.
 This force is used in molecular dynamics to integrate Newton's equations of motions.